Onglyza & Kombiglyze XR

 Who Should Not Take Saxagliptin?

-• Have had previous heart failure of kidney problems
+- Have had previous heart failure or kidney problems

 Saxagliptin has a range of common side effects.
 Researchers have documented most of these effects in clinical trials and post-marketing reports.

 Researchers observed these side effects in 5% or more of the clinical trial participants.
-The data is from five clinical trials involving 882 participants, primarily white adults aged 55, who took saxagliptin for about 21 weeks.
+The data is from five clinical trials involving 882 participants, primarily white adults with an average age of 55, who took saxagliptin for an average of 21 weeks.

 Onglyza and Heart Failure